hicksjduk/countdown-haskell/README.md

 source numbers.
 What constitutes the best solution employs additional criteria besides the one used on the show (closer to the target number):

-* If two solutions differ from the target number by the same amount, one is considered be better if it uses fewer source numbers.
+* If two solutions differ from the target number by the same amount, one is considered to be better if it uses fewer source numbers.
 * If two solutions differ from the target number by the same amount and use the same number of source numbers, one is considered to be better if it requires fewer pairs